Dental Dictionary

 Scaling

-The removal of tartar from above and below the gum line.
+The removal of tartar (calculus) and plaque from above and below the gum line.

 Sealant

-A plastic material applied to the chewing surfaces of teeth to prevent decay.
+A plastic material applied to the chewing surfaces of back teeth to prevent decay.

 T